HELP

 215

 The "215" is the width of a tyre, also known as the "section width".
-This is the width of the tyre in millimeters at its widest point from sidewall to sidewall when mounted on the recommended rim width.
+This is the width of the tyre in millimetres at its widest point from sidewall to sidewall when mounted on the recommended rim width.
 The actual tyre width can vary depending on the rim width it is mounted on.

 65